sudermanjr/led-controller/README.md

 The build commands are in the [Makefile](Makefile).
 You can `make build` to build the Docker container and then use that to build the binary for the Pi.
 At the end it will show the output of `file led-controller` to verify the type of the binary.

+The build will also create a local `.tmp` directory for storing build cache so that subsequent builds are much much faster.

 Another word of caution: This container build will utilized your local GOPATH so that it doesn't have to download every package every time.

 ## References